The Community Foundation pools individual endowed funds for investment purposes. Quarterly, each is allocated its pro rata share of the earnings.

 The primary investment objectives of the Foundation are to:

 Thanks to the Leighton Endowment for the Advancement of Philanthropy, established in December 1997, the Community Foundation now waives its customary 1% fee on most endowed funds, leaving it to fuel future growth.
-Now the Community Foundation may hope not only to preserve the real value of each fund, but to help each fund grow more powerful as the years pass.
+This helps each fund grow more powerful as the years pass.

-Spending Policy: Five percent (5%) of a 3-year moving average of quarterly market values.
+Five percent (5%) of a three-year moving average of quarterly market values.

 Each April the Foundation calculates the amount of earnings from each fund available for grants to charity.
 This policy seeks to ensure that only real earnings (those in excess of inflation) are expended.

 You can read our full, detailed investment objectives, policies and procedures in this .pdf document.